microsoft/scalar/Readme.md

 git-credential-manager-core version
 scalar version
 ```

-> Note: If you don't have `wget`, then try `sudo apt-get install wget` first.

-At this point, you must install our custom version of Git in order to get
-background maintenance as part of `scalar clone` or `scalar register`.
-As
-that feature is accepted and merged into the core Git client, then you can
-take advantage of the feature without the custom fork.

 We are working to provide a package via `apt-get` to make this installation
 easier and better for automatically upgrading.